tracylooloo/SecurityThiefDemo/README.md

 ##### Code
 The code for the settings can be found [here.](code/AlexaInteractionModelCar) The AWS Lambda Function Python code can be found [here](code/lambdaFunctionSkill2.py).
-The code basically handles the intents sent from the interaction model and user's voice inputs, and details what kind of responses should be given.
+The function code basically handles the intents sent from the interaction model and user's voice inputs, and details what kind of responses should be given.

 * ##### Alexa Skill Three: LED Strip
 The hardware used in this skill were RGB LED strip, raspberry pi, breadboard, mosfets, wires, power jack adpaters, power source, and Echo Dot.
+This is a diagram representing how the main hardware components were wired together:

 ![Wiring Diagram](images/wiring.PNG)

-This is a diagram representing how the main hardware components were wired together.

 ![setup](images/pi.jpg)